Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Content construed narrowly allows for much better theorizing about mental states, is the only one important for folk psychology, is more coherent with Chomskyian I-language and E-language etc.

+Putnam is utterly wrong.
+We have predictive world models of VR games.
+It can be the same in the world.
+A tree having properties $P_1,...P_n$ can be true in a virtual world just as well, with the added property of $P_{n+1}=$ "is digital".

 # Language